NathanThus/Technology-Semester-3/Communication/I2C/README.md

 ### Relinquishing Control

 The act of relinquishing control of the bus is fairly simple.
 The device will simply set the internal register to 0x00, indicating that it no longer has control of the bus.
+After doing this, a small delay is added to prevent the device from immediately taking control of the bus again.
+If I wanted to, I could randomise this delay, but for the purposes of easy prototyping, I will not.

 ### Testing

 I intend to stress test the system by having it run overnight, and then checking the data in the morning.
 If the data still updates frequently, I will consider this a success.

+### Observations

+Due to the optimisations of the C++ compiler, the code has an interesting quirk.
+The registers, which are vital for the functioning of the system, were getting cleaned up.
+This was due to the fact that the registers were not being viewed as used, and thus the compiler decided to clean them up.
+This was fixed by adding the volatile keyword to the registers.

 ## Conclusion

+lorem ipsum

 ## References

+lorem ipsum

 <!-- Stuff goes here  -->